 Upper limits for NSX-T Services

 Baremetal Edges got higher upper limits than VM form factor for the NSX Services like Loadbalancers, VPN, NAT etc. We can get the configuration maximums here:

 NSX-T Loadbalancer instances

-VM Form factor : Per Large Edge VM Form factor, it supports 1 Large Loadbalancer Instance or 4 Medium Loadbalancer Instances or 40 Small Loadbalancer Instances
+VM Form factor : On a Large sized Edge VM Form factor, it supports 1 Large Loadbalancer Instance or 4 Medium Loadbalancer Instances or 40 Small Loadbalancer Instances

-Baremetal Form factor : Per Baremetal Edge instance, it supports much higher numbers than VM Edges.
+Baremetal Form factor : On Baremetal Edge formfactor, it supports much higher numbers than VM Edges.
 It supports 18 Large Loadbalancer Instances or 75 Small Loadbalancer Instances or 750 Small Loadbalancer Instances.

 NSX-T Loadbalancer Pool members